-District.
-Land-Board, A. B. born at in of the age of years, having arrived in this province and petitioned to become a settler therein, has been examined by us, and we being satisfied with his character, and of the propriety of admitting him to become a settler, and having administered to him the oath of allegiance, do assign to him one hundred acres of land, being the half of lot No. concession of the in the , for which, upon due proof of having cleared and cropped five acres, and cleared half the road in front of his land, of having erected and inhabited a house thereon for one year, he will be entitled to receive a grant to him and his heirs, he paying the patent fee of
+District.Land-Board, years, having arrived in of the age of A. B. born at in and petitioned to become a settler therein, has been examined by us, this province and we being satisfied with his character, and of the propriety of admitting him to become a settler, and having administered to him the oath of allegiance, do assign to him one hundred in the concession of the half of lot No. acres of land, being the , for which, upon due proof of having cleared and cropped five acres, and cleared half the road in front of his land, of having erected and inhabited a house thereon for one year, he will be entitled to receive a grant to him and his heirs, he paying the patent fee of